DD2480-Group17/assignment3/README.md

 ### Evaluation

+We decided to split the adhoc tool to be specific for every class.
+The adhoc classes used are `AdHocAABB`, `AdHocBuildPartial` and `AdHocSimplexNoise`.
 1. How detailed is your coverage measurement?
+* `AdHocAABB` The coverage is limited to check if the method enters a if statement or loop.
+If the if-statement is chained (if(a && b && c)) the adhoc tool counts this as one branch and not three.
+This is because we did not want to alter the structure of the code.

 2. What are the limitations of your own tool?
+* `AdHocAABB` It counts all chained if-statement as one if-statement.

 3. Are the results of your tool consistent with existing coverage tools?
+* `AdHocAABB` No, because Jcoco looks at the assembler code to be able to see chained if-statements.

 ### Coverage improvement